 Early years setting of the year

-Judges will want to see that the early-years setting is at the centre of its community and parents are as involved and enthusiastic about the setting as the children who attend it.
-It will be a given that it is excellent at offering the prime areas of learning: communication and language; physical development; and personal social and emotional development, and at promoting the characteristics of effective learning.
+Judges will want to see that the early years setting is at the centre of its community and parents are as involved and enthusiastic about the setting as the children who attend it.
+It will be a given that it is excellent at offering the prime areas of learning – communication and language; physical development; and personal, social and emotional development – and at promoting the characteristics of effective learning.
 Provide evidence that your setting brings something unique to the mix in terms of the creativity and innovation that is at the heart of early years education.
 Show us how you are inclusive and how you meet the needs of every child who attends your setting.
-All types of Early Years provision are eligible and we welcome entries from childminders as well as private, voluntary, independent (PVI) and school based settings.

 Primary school of the year

-For primary schools, the key challenge is sparking a love for learning and nurturing it until it burns brightly with a power of its own.
-Has your school notched up great achievements (and we’re not just looking at inspection reports)?
+For primary schools, the key challenge is sparking a love for learning, then nurturing it until it burns brightly with a power of its own.
+Has your school notched up great achievements (and we’re not looking at inspection reports)?
 Have you shone out among other schools in the area?
 Did you blaze a trail of improvement?
 Do all your children love coming to school?
 Using evidence to support your case, tell us the secrets of your success.
 Was it down to innovative ways of working, parental involvement, pure grit and determination, or something else?
-However you did it, if you believe your school stood out during 2017-18, we want to know.
+However you did it, if you believe your school stood out during 2018-19, we want to know.

 Secondary school of the year

-This title will be open to secondary schools which have performed outstandingly in the previous 12 months; however, it is equally applicable to those that have experienced rapid improvement and those that are maintaining continued excellence over a longer period.
+This title will be open to secondary schools that have had an exceptional performance in the previous 12 months; however, it is equally applicable to those that have experienced rapid improvement and those that are maintaining continued excellence over a longer period.
 The judges want to see more than academic achievement: entries should demonstrate innovation, imagination and efforts to develop children in ways that go beyond the league tables.
 You should provide evidence to support your application, be it inspection reports, parent testimonials, data analysis or anything else you feel would be relevant.